 Our “Vision Frame” helps us answer 5 vital questions: What are we doing?
 Why are we doing it?
 How are we doing it?
 When are we successful?
 And where is God taking us?

-What we are doing is summarized by our mission statement: Leading people everywhere to a devoted relationship with Jesus Christ.
+OUR MISSION: What we are doing is summarized by our mission statement: Leading people everywhere to a devoted relationship with Jesus Christ.

 What is your main purpose?